-These discussions will diverge a bit depending on whether you’re taking the two-day General Bar Exam or the one-day Attorneys’ Exam (two days in 2020 October).
+These discussions will diverge a bit depending on whether you’re taking the two-day General Bar Exam or the one-day Attorneys’ Exam.

 Grading process and what the points mean for the California Bar Exam

-Essays: Before the graders go off and skim your essays while sitting on the toilet or at a stop light, they convene three times to go through a calibration process, to “ensure they are still grading to the same standards.”
+Before the graders go off and skim your essays while sitting on the toilet or at a stoplight, they convene three times to go through a calibration process, to “ensure they are still grading to the same standards.”

 Each of the five essays is given raw points ranging from 0 to 100.
-Realistically, you’ll likely get around 50-70 for your answer, at least 40-45 points just for writing down a good-faith answer.
+Realistically, you’ll likely get around 55-70 for each of your essays, at least 40-45 points just for writing down a good-faith answer.

-Pre-October, a second grader would reread your essays and PT only if your overall scaled score was close to passing, between 1390 and 1440.
+A second grader will reread your essays and PT only if your overall scaled score was close to passing, between 1350 and 1390.
 This is “designed to correct false negatives by re-evaluating borderline papers that may have been, incorrectly, assessed below the cut line.”
-It’s unclear how the “second read” works starting 2020 October.

 If you’re taking the Attorneys’ Exam, this is the entire basis for your overall scaled score.